Amuthan/AICTEworkshop2021/README.md

-# An elementary introduction to physics based learning of forward and inverse problems
+# An elementary introduction to physics based learning**

 Slides and sample python notebook for ATAL-AICTE online workshop on Multidisciplinary Design Optimization (MDO).
 Presented on Dec 9, 2021.